 This is an excellent strategy to stop obtaining hung-over further; I continually drink a full glass of water for every single glass of wine/beer, etc.

-Seems to help every time!
+It seems to help every time!
 Just a few months ago when Dave and I were hopping around the national parks in Utah doing intense hiking we were drinking way more than that.

 You should buy the best-filtered water bottle for hiking.
 We have discussed the best and top hiking water bottles.